Oh, no—I opened Instagram before lunch again.

 You not only get to enjoy the sights and sounds, but you also know there are always new and exciting food adventures waiting for you.

 Food is, of course, a great way to meet people and make friends.
 When people share a meal, you can be sure the discussions about food, restaurants and recipes are going to be endless.

-In fact, small talk is an important part of business English, and for that, the resource that we would most recommend is Creativa.
+In fact, small talk is an important part of business English, and for that, the resource that I would most recommend is Creativa.

 Creativa provides premium, highly produced videos for learning English and business communication skills.
 Creativa provides entertaining videos, useful but unexpected tips, and goes beyond just English to teach you body language, intonation and specific pronunciation tips.
 Creativa is a new product from the FluentU team.

 Here’s a sample video from Creativa’s Mastering Business Video Calls in English course, which has tips for expressing yourself effectively:

 S0 what does this all mean for English learners?

 Food is an important topic of conversation to master.
 With a healthy food vocabulary, you’ll not only have valuable conversations with native English speakers, but you’ll also explore their culture through cuisine.

 For another top introduction to food vocabulary and all the delicious ways to talk about food, check out the video below!